diegoulloao/neofusion.winterm/README.md

 # Installation 📦

 1. Open settings and press the “Open JSON file” button at the bottom-left corner to open `settings.json`
-2. Scroll down to the "schemes" field and paste this inside the array:
+2. Scroll down to the `schemes` field and paste this inside the array:

 ```json
 {